evil-mad/EggBot/README.md

 Code here includes the extensions for Inkscape, firmware for the EiBotBoard (AKA "EBB", or EggBotBoard), and example plot files.
 All code is designed to work on Mac, Windows and Linux.

-The release version of the code is labeled version 2.5.0.
+The latest version of the code is labeled version 2.8.1.
 New Mac and Windows installers have been released.
 Manual install is available for Linux (as well as Mac or Windows).

 ----